 Applies to: Automap

-Once you have learned all of the controls for an ensemble or instrument you can save the mapping as a *.automap file by clicking in the Automap File menu and selecting 'Save...'.
+Once you have learned all the controls for an ensemble or instrument, you can save the mapping as a *.automap file by clicking in the Automap File menu and selecting 'Save...'.
 The 'Save As Default' function will not be particularly useful with Reaktor because the mapping for one ensemble will not suit any other ensemble.
-Therefore there is no suitable default mapping unless of course, you use one ensemble more than others.
-The best system to use is to load an Automap wrapped version of Reaktor, select the ensemble you want to use and then load in the relevant *automap file for that ensemble (if you have created one) by clicking on the Automap file menu and selecting 'Load...'.
+Therefore, there is no suitable default mapping unless, of course, you use one ensemble more than others.
+The best system to use is to load an Automap-wrapped version of Reaktor, select the ensemble you want to use and then load in the relevant *automap file for that ensemble (if you have created one) by clicking on the Automap file menu and selecting 'Load...'.